 Exclusive: By Paul Martin in Cape Town.

-In an emotional wide-ranging interview Trevor Tutu spoke to Correspondent.World about his dad’s last hours alive, which, he said, were like a “Hollywood movie”.
+In an emotional wide-ranging interview Trevor Tutu spoke to Correspondent.World about his father’s last hours alive, which, he said, were like a “Hollywood movie”.
 Archbishop Tutu died at his Cape Town home on Boxing Day, aged 90.

 As well as his dad’s bravery as an anti-apartheid activist, Trevor recalled amusing times, including how Nelson Mandela slept in his bed just after being freed from jail in 1990 “and stole my favourite West Ham shirt.”